Glossary

-Acquired Von Willebrand’s Syndrome The platelets interfere with the body’s normal clotting mechanism can’t work and there is abnormal bleeding.
+Acquired Von Willebrand’s Syndrome a rare disorder where the platelets interfere with the body’s normal clotting mechanism and there is abnormal bleeding.

 Anemia When the number of red blood cells is below normal, it can result in fatigue, weakness, and shortness of breath.